buzzer-re/felf/README.md

 };
 ```

-The same idea of Section struct above, but here beside a map to the symbol struct there is a map to the symbol raw data itself (eg: Look for ***main*** data).
+The same idea of Section struct above, but here besides a map to the symbol struct there is a map to the symbol raw data itself (eg: Look for ***main*** data).

 ### Program Header table